omab/django-social-auth/README.rst

 - OpenId_ support depends on python-openid_

-- OAuth_ support depends on python-oauth_
+- OAuth_ support depends on python-oauth2_

 - Twitter and Facebook support demands an application registration on their corresponding sites.